 Most people (over 70%) who develop cervical cancer in Australia are either overdue for or have never had a Cervical Screening Test.

-Regular Cervical Screening Tests can prevent around 90% of cervical cancers, but currently only around 69.0% of Victorians women and people with a cervix are up to date with their screening.
+Regular Cervical Screening Tests are the best way to protect against cervical cancer, but currently only around 69.0% of Victorian women and people with a cervix are regularly participating in the National Cervical Screening Program .

 All women and people with a cervix aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they have been vaccinated against HPV.
 This gives you the best protection against developing cervical cancer.

-Did you know that you can now take your own cervical screening sample?
-The test is quick, easy, private and reliable.?
-Anyone who is eligible for cervical screening can choose the self-collection option for their next Cervical Screening Test.
-Find out more here
+Did you know that you can now self-collect your next Cervical Screening Test?
+The test is quick, easy, private and accurate.
+Most people eligible for cervical screening can choose the self-collection option for their next Cervical Screening Test.
+Find out more about self-collection.

 Our research

-Our research initiatives, along with improvements to the National Cervical Screening Program and HPV immunisation program, have resulted in cervical cancer being set to be eliminated in Victoria by 2030.
+Our research initiatives, along with improvements to the National Cervical Screening Program and HPV immunisation program, have resulted in cervical cancer being on track to be eliminated in Victoria as early as 2030.

 We’ve also spent more than $12.3 million on breast cancer research in the past decade, leading to improved early detection methods and treatment options.